Purvi1411/Sales_Data_Analysis/README.md

 Analyze customer behavior by identifying the most valuable customers and their average order size.

 Project Findings
-Total Revenue: [Total revenue number].
-The average order value was [AOV number], indicating the average amount a customer spends per transaction.
+Total Revenue: $137,348,768.31.
+The average order value was $1,373,487.68, indicating the average amount a customer spends per transaction.

-Best-Selling Products: The top-selling product was [Top Product Name], which contributed significantly to the overall sales.
-The most profitable product category was [Most Profitable Category].
+Best-Selling Products: The top-selling category contributed significantly to the overall sales.
+The most profitable product category was Cosmetics.

-Top Customers: We identified our most valuable customers based on their total spending, with the top customer having spent over [Their Total Spending].
+Top Customers: We identified our most valuable customers based on their total spending, with the top customer having spent over $5997054.98 .

 How to Run the Project
 Prerequisites